 The Museum at FIT is a specialized fashion museum, dedicated to advancing knowledge of fashion through exhibitions, publications, and public programs.
 To achieve its mission, the museum collects, conserves, documents, exhibits, and interprets fashion.
 Founded in 1969, the museum was installed in the current building in 1974, and exhibitions began to be presented in 1975.
 Its permanent collection now encompasses some 50,000 garments and accessories from the 18th century to the present.
 Important designers such as Adrian, Balenciaga, Chanel, and Dior are represented.
 The collecting policy of the museum focuses on aesthetically and historically significant “directional” clothing, accessories, textiles, and visual materials, with an emphasis on contemporary avant-garde fashion.
 A fully equipped conservation laboratory assures specialized care and preservation of the collection, as well as innovative methods of presentation.
 A photographic studio provides documentation of the collection, as does the collections management database.
 Hundreds of specialized classes and tours utilize the museum’s collection every year, as do many designers and scholars.

-The museum is best known for its innovative and award-winning exhibitions, such as Denim: Fashion's Frontier, Fairy Tale Fashion, Fashion Underground: The World of Susanne Bartsch, and Global Fashion Capitals.
+The museum is best known for its innovative and award-winning exhibitions, such as Black Fashion Designers, Force of Nature, Fashion Underground: The World of Susanne Bartsch, and Global Fashion Capitals.
 Major exhibitions are presented in the Special Exhibitions Gallery on the lower level.
 In addition, every six months, a new selection of objects from the permanent collection is put on display in the Fashion and Textile History Gallery, the only such venue in the United States.
 Each exhibition in this gallery surveys approximately 250 years of fashion by focusing on topics such as fashion and politics, eco-fashion, and seduction.
 The museum’s third exhibition venue, Gallery FIT, is devoted to student and faculty shows, including an annual collaboration between the museum and FIT’s MA program in Fashion and Textile Studies.
 Every year, approximately 100,000 visitors come to the museum, which is free and open to the public Tuesday through Friday, noon to 8 pm, and Saturdays from 10 am to 5 pm.

 The museum’s Fashion Culture program presents numerous lectures, conversations, tours, and other events.
 In addition, it presents an annual Fashion Symposium, which brings together internationally known scholars, curators, and fashion professionals.